Timiodon/TFWR-Translations/FR/docs/scripting/if.md

 # If
-Tu peux utiliser if, elif et else pour exécuter du code de manière conditionnelle.
+Vous pouvez utiliser if, elif et else pour exécuter du code de manière conditionnelle.

 `if condition1:
 	do_a_flip()